L271828R/straddle_finder/README.md

 to your chrome driver.

-Also liskt your favorite tickers in tickers.py
+Also list your favorite tickers in tickers.py

 # Great, I saved straddle data, but what about some help with reporting?

-Kindly visit the follwoing repos for awesome reports:
+Kindly visit the follwoing repos for awesome reports based on the data saved here:

 straddle_report => Gives you the latest straddle or the time series of a straddle. earnings_report => This is for knowing what the straddle is for a company that will report earnings.